XRPLF/xrpl-dev-portal/websocket_api.md

 Some API methods require you to specify an amount of currency.
 Depending on whether you are dealing in the network's native XRP currency or other currency units (sometimes referred to as IOUs), the style for specifying it is very different.

-If you are specifying an amount of XRP in JSON, you should provide it in string format.
-(JSON integers are limited to 32 bits, so integer overflows are possible.)
-XRP is formally specified in "drops", which are equivalent to 0.000001 (one 1-millionth) of an XRP each.
-Thus, to represent 1.0 XRP in a JSON document, you would write `"1000000"`.

 If you are specifying non-XRP currency (including fiat dollars, precious metals, cryptocurrencies, or other custom currency) you must specify it with a currency specification object.
 This is a JSON object with three fields:

 | Field | Type | Description |